 You need to be able to study computer systems, evaluate potential threats and risks, and generate potential solutions.

-You also need to be detail orientated because it’s often not so easy to detect threats to cyber security.
+You also need to be detail-orientated because it’s often not so easy to detect threats to cyber security.
 So, as a security analyst, you need to be able to easily focus on the details of each security system, detect the smallest of changes, and foresee and prevent possible problems from developing.

-Creativity may be an unexpected necessary soft skill, but it plays a key role in the job.
+Creativity may be an unexpectedly necessary soft skill, but it plays a key role in the job.
 You need to have the ability to continually think one step ahead and anticipate cyber attacks.
 As such, maintaining a forward-thinking and creative mindset is crucial.

-Working as a cyber security analyst is an engaging, fulfilling, and financially-rewarding career.
+Working as a cyber security analyst is an engaging, fulfilling, and financially rewarding career.
 If you have an analytical mind and are passionate about security, it could be the perfect role for you.